 Over 600 boutiques and larger stores are found under one roof at Barra Shopping.
 Barra Shopping’s over two-and-a-half miles (4 km) of shop windows offer every top name in Brazil, both in terms of stores and products, and along with Rio Sul it is unquestionably the simplest way to shop in Rio.

-Besides shopping, Barra Shopping is one of Rio’s most important leisure and entertainment complexes offering cinemas, a theater, a large children’s play center, the latest video and electronic games in Hot Zone, a playground, bowling alley, an art gallery, a sophisticated food market, restaurants, snack bars and fast food outlets including Antiquarius Grill, Aplebee’s, Botequim Informal, Delirio Tropical, Destino, Devassa, Fiammetta, The Fifties, Gula Gula, Joe & Leo’s, La Mole, Outback, Salitre, Vin Bistrô, and Zuka.
+Besides shopping, Barra Shopping is one of Rio’s most important leisure and entertainment complexes offering cinemas, a theater, a large children’s play center, the latest video and electronic games in Hot Zone, a playground, bowling alley, an art gallery, a sophisticated food market, restaurants, snack bars and fast food outlets including Ben & Jerry’s, Delirio Tropical, Destino, Devassa, Fiammetta, Gula Gula, La Mole, Outback, Salitre, Spoleto, and Vin Bistrô.
+For a full, up to date list of options CLICK HERE

-There is normally a plentiful supply of taxis waiting at Barra Shopping.
+There is normally a plentiful supply of taxis waiting at Barra Shopping and there is a bus stop in front that links the BRT to-and-from the metro at Jardin Oceanico.

 Av.
 Lauro Muller, 116 – Botafogo.
 Tel: 2122-8070